Visiting Carcassonne: France’s famous Medieval Walled City

 Getting to Carcassonne

-Carcassonne is located in southwestern France between Toulouse and Narbonne and is also located just a short distance from the Canal du Midi for those taking a barge cruise in France.
+Carcassonne is located in southwestern France between Toulouse and Narbonne and just a short distance from the Canal du Midi (for those taking a barge cruise in France).

 By Train

-I am almost always an advocated of taking the train in France and this is definitely a great mode of transportation for getting to Carcassonne.
+I am almost always an advocate of taking the train in France and this is definitely a great mode of transportation for getting to Carcassonne.
 Carcassonne is located on the TGV rail line linking Narbonne and Toulouse.
-It is only a 50 minute train ride from Toulouse and costs about €10.
+It is only a 50-minute train ride from Toulouse and costs about €10.

 By Car

-If you are renting a car in France and will be driving in France to Carcassonne, then you should know that cars are not allowed with the walls of La Cite during the day in the summer months (too many tourists clog the narrow streets).
+If you are renting a car in France and will be driving to Carcassonne, then you should know that cars are not allowed with the walls of la Cité during the day in the summer months (too many tourists clog the narrow streets).

 There are many roads that come to Carcassonne coming from various other destinations in France.
 The map below from the Carcassonne official tourism website shows the roads leading into and from Carcassonne.